CBD and Restless Leg Syndrome

 While restless leg syndrome won’t threaten your actual life, it can certainly derail your quality of life.
 It has been known to cause exhaustion that affects performance at work or at school due to the inability to concentrate and change in mood.
 Currently, doctors recommend managing your condition with lifestyle changes such as healthy eating and exercise, coupled with targeted symptom relief.

 Cannabidiol (CBD) is a compound found in the cannabis plant with many potentially beneficial properties.
-It can produce positive changes in your body because of how it interacts with your endocannabinoid system.
+It may produce positive changes in your body because of how it interacts with your endocannabinoid system.
 This system is made of a series of receptors, scattered throughout your body, that work to maintain internal balance.
-While your body produces its own endocannabinoids, it also interacts with phytocannabinoids, like CBD, that naturally occur in cannabis plants.
+While your body produces its own endocannabinoids, it also interacts with phytocannabinoids, like CBD, that naturally occurs in cannabis plants.

 Before we dive into how CBD can address restless leg syndrome symptoms, let’s clarify some basic CBD principles.
 You can extract CBD from any cannabis plant, but legal CBD is derived from industrial hemp plants, which have low THC and high CBD concentrations (marijuana plants contain the opposite mix).